 Having a pre-arranged trip sitter is invaluable, but sometimes you may benefit from more impromptu assistance, so reach out to an understanding friend and ask them to sit with you.
 Being around people who are grounded and calm helps us to become the same.
 Even just saying, “Hey, things are getting weird.
 Can you sit with me for a while?” would suffice.
 No need to try and articulate every detail of your experience immediately.
 If nobody is available, there are also online peer support resources such as TripSit.me.

 Move Your Body, Move the Energy

+Turn a bad trip into a boogie!
 Dance, wiggle, shake, squirm, stretch, jump, walk, do calisthenics, anything to get your body moving.
 Difficult emotions are held somatically within the nervous system so getting it moving will allow these emotions to flow through you instead of getting stagnant and creating further tension.
-Even subtly rocking back and forth can help to process those challenging feelings if breaking into full on dance feels like too much.
+Even subtly rocking back and forth can help to process those challenging feelings if breaking into full-on dance feels like too much.

 Make it Bigger

 Take whatever is already happening naturally and accentuate it.
 The body holds a kind of wisdom that often guides us towards what we need.
 Help it out by making its actions bigger.
 If the legs are shaking, shake them more.
 If you notice yourself taking big sighing breaths, sigh louder.

 “Anything that happens to me today is in my best interest and an opportunity to learn and grow”Joshua Medcalf

 Feeling anxious?
 Say, “There is anxiety”.
 Fearful?
 Say, “There is fear”.
 Labeling what we feel helps create a spacious perspective of the feeling itself.
 If you want to call it a bad trip, go for it.
 If you can switch the language to say, “This is hard right now,” you may be able to better recognize that this will pass.